 Gospel simplicity is succinctly set forth in Hebrews 11:4.
 Abel’s faith was in what the firstlings of his flocks pointed to.
 Here is the simple gospel of Christ.
 Abel’s acceptance before God was conditioned solely on the sacrificial Lamb; Cain’s conditioned on his own efforts.
 But despite this simplicity it is of longstanding tradition for many God-haters to assert (in effect) that the true believer’s regenerate life of faith first emulates Cain’s faith and then later “grows into” Abel’s faith (this “growth into Abel’s faith” is alleged to occur in this life, or if not, later in heaven).

 2 John 1:9 teaches that those who transgress or who do not abide in the “doctrine of Christ” are unregenerate.
 The doctrine that Jesus Christ died for everyone without exception is a doctrine that indicates ignorance of Christ being the end of the law for righteousness (Romans 10:1-4).
 Those who assert that the Just God and Savior died for everyone without exception are not even attempting to use the language of pretended orthodoxy!
-This is why “Arminians” are a sort of Arian analogue.
-What Arians are to the Person of Christ Arminians are to the Work of Christ.
+This is why “Arminians” are an Arian analogue.
+For what Arians are to the Person of Christ, Arminians are to the Work of Christ.
 Of course, there are Calvinists aplenty who ALSO believe in a “christ” who cannot save.

 Many who identify as Calvinist or Reformed contradict Romans 10:1-4 by their insidious irenicism that proudly asserts “the lie that those who perish denying the doctrines of the gospel will finally accept them in heaven” (CCF VII.B).
 This Reformed Irenicism beams brightly in the paragon of porneia, Charles Hodge.
 Hodge’s flagrant and dishonest dealing with the words of Schleiermacher is a concrete example of eisegetical-shoehorning and spiritual fornication.